Is Africa's music streaming revolution on the horizon? | DW | 22.03.2021

 There are other players involved, too.
 According to the website WeTracker, there are currently more than 25 streaming platforms operating in Africa.
 This includes services such as Boomplay, which has about 50 million users, but also smaller providers, including Mkito in Tanzania, Songa from Kenya and uduX in Nigeria.

-But Nigerian technology analyst Victor Ekwelaor still does not trust the rosy messages being sent out by the platform operators.
+But the Nigerian technology analyst Victor Ekwelaor does not trust the rosy messages being sent out by the platform operators.

 "I don't think they are booming," he told DW.
 "There is just a wave of marketing measures and attempts to get into the market."